-146. Report the total gross account value of variable insurance products or assimilated products traded by the insurance subsidiaries of the group.
-Report the value as the asset value of investments at year-end 2015 held in the general and separate accounts and in related accounts (the assets are not held with the insurance company).
+The account value in this Item is the sum of following elements: (1) the fair value of 154. unit-linked life insurance or annuity policyholders' investments and (2) the technical provisions related to any guarantee (death, surrender accumulation, income, withdrawal or maturity benefits) embedded in these products.
+The first element refers to assets, fair-value of investments made by policyholders; the second element refers to the liability side of balance sheet as it sounds impossible to identify exactly assets related to (or mirroring) technical provisions aforementioned.
+As legal and accounting frameworks of variable insurance products differ across jurisdiction, the present definition of account value may require adjustments in order to take into account national specificities.
+Should a reporting bank be obliged to proceed with such adjustments, the comments section of the template has to be used to outline and describe main principles chosen for reporting account value (e.g. valuation basis used) using a qualitative document if necessary.
+Report the account value at year-end 2016 of variable insurance products and assimilated products traded by the insurance subsidiaries.
 Variable insurance products with minimum guarantees have the features that surrender value, maturity benefit or death benefit can rise or fall depending on investment performance, but such benefits are guaranteed at a minimum level by insurers.
 Report for all life and annuity products (including variable life, as well as, variable annuity and contingent annuity contracts) that provide protection against financial market risk, such as equity prices, changes in interest rates, or loss of value (principal) on other investments (e.g. mutual fund wraps contingent deferred annuity contracts, stable value contracts and possible other similar policies), and that include one of the three types of embedded guarantees: guaranteed minimum income benefits, guaranteed minimum withdrawal benefits, and guaranteed minimum accumulation benefits.